Mongolian gazelle

+Taxonomy

+While the dzeren and its two sister-species (the Tibetan gazelle or goa and the rare Przewalski's gazelle of Qinghai, China) are commonly referred to as "gazelles", they are not technically "true" gazelles, as they are not placed within the Gazella genus.
+Rather, these three procaprid antelope species are placed together in their own genus, Procapra, falling under the tribe of Antilopini (of the subfamily Antilopinae), under the greater Bovidae family of the Artiodactyla Order.
+In general, the dzeren are fluffier-coated than true gazelles, possessing an almost "teddy bear"-like appearance, as opposed to the sleek and smooth, deer-like qualities of Gazella and other species.
+The dzeren's face is somewhat more comparable to a Chinese water deer than a true gazelle.

 Description

-In the summer, its coat is light brown with pinkish tones, becoming longer and paler during the winter.
-It also has a distinctive heart-shaped white patch on its rump area, divided by a median line of darker color.
+In the summer, the dzeren has coat of tawny light brown with pale pinkish tones, which grows thicker, longer and paler during the winter.
+It also has a distinctive, heart-shaped white patch on its rump area, divided by a median line of darker color.
 The male has lyre-shaped horns which curl backwards from the forehead.
-It is an extremely fast runner and good swimmer.
+It is an extremely capable long-distance runner and a good swimmer.

+Distribution and habitat

+Mongolian gazelles live in semi-arid, cold, and temperate ecosystems.
+They thrive in flat or undulating steppes and dry grasslands, with a preference for steppe and desert steppe habitats adorned with clusters of vegetation.
+The estimated global range of the Mongolian gazelle is 746,281 km2, of which 91% is in Mongolia (681,863 km2), 5% in China (34,718 km2) and 4% in Russia (29,700 km2).

+Behavior

 In the winter, they are mostly diurnal, but in the summer, they are active shortly after sunrise and before sunset.
 They tend to travel a lot, and migrations takes place in spring and autumn, but the distance and direction vary depending on the weather and food availability.

-Behaviour

 The groups usually consists of 20-30 individuals in the summer, and 100 in the winter.
 However, herds up to 5,000 individuals are not unusual.
 They still exist in large numbers, with a small captive population; the population trend is unknown.
 In 2007, a mega-herd of a quarter of a million Mongolian gazelles was seen gathering on the country's steppes, one of the world's last great wildernesses.

-Breeding
+Reproduction

 The mating season is in the late autumn or winter; at this time, the males' throats swell in a goiter-like effect.
 Competition is vigorous, but fights rarely break out.
-The gestation period lasts for about 5-6 months.
+The gestation period lasts for about 5–6 months.
 Births occur is June and July, when groups of dozens of females separate from the herd to give birth, rejoining the herd afterward.
 They usually give birth to a single young and occasionally twins.
 They weigh about 3 kg and can keep up with their mother after a few days.
-They will be able to mate after 17-18 months.
+They will be able to mate after 17–18 months.